tytydraco/yessleep/out/For_the_first_time_in_my_life_Im_afraid.md

 **Maybe I'm getting old.**

-**Maybe I need to go outside and look at the stars.**
+**Maybe I  just need to get some rest.**

 **But I have so much editing to do.**

 **So much code to write.**

-**If I just copy and paste it... the companion on my screen will do it for me and I can sleep.**
+**If I just copy and paste it... the companion on my screen will do it for me and then I can sleep...**

 **Goodnight.**